signify-nz/te-reo-tooltips/docs/en/userguide.md

 This application likes to stay tidy, and as such it will try to remove any translations that it thinks are invalid.
 If you publish a page with words that no longer have a translation, either due to deleting the word-pair or changing the dictionary, those translations will be removed from the editor.

 For this reason, we highly recommend matching your translations across all dictionaries e.g. if your 'English-to-Maori' dictionary contains a translation for 'Hello', then your 'English-to-Spanish' dictionary should also contain a translation for 'Hello'.
 This allows switching between dictionaries with minimal flow-on-effects and keeps your content tidy.

+### Alternative uses

+As dictionaries are created solely from user defined content, this module could be used to provide definitions of words rather than translations.